 An object such as a curve or line is continuous in the real world while in the computer it is discretized to be stored and manipulated.
 We therefore need a discrete representation of a given object, which differs depending on how to discretize it.
 An important property commonly required for object discretization is to preserve the connectivity of an original object.
-In this paper, we consider discretization of a explicit continuous curve in 2D, i.e., a continuous function in the form of y = f(x) in the xy-plane, primarily focusing on the connectivity of discretized curves.
+In this paper, we consider discretization of an

+F. Sekiya (🖂)